macie/opinions/README.md

 Application is developed with security-first approach:

 - functionality is limited by design
-- access to the OS is restricted by application-level sandboxing (currently OpenBSD only).
+- access to the OS is restricted by application-level sandboxing (with [pledge](https://man.openbsd.org/pledge.2) and [seccomp](https://en.wikipedia.org/wiki/Seccomp)).

 ## Usage